JeffCube99/GameDevelopmentWiki/docs/source/production_cycle/production_cycle.rst

     *   Prototypes transformed into functional applications.
     *   Feature lists transformed into playable experiences
 *   For more technical goals see :ref:`Production Technical Pipeline`
+*   Make improvements to the game from user feedback (See :ref:`User Testing and Feedback`).

 Roles